-All patients with CLL/SLL must have appropriate biomarker testing prior to deciding upon any treatment option to understand their prognosis better.
-And, more importantly, receive the best possible treatment.
+All patients with CLL/SLL must have appropriate biomarker testing prior to deciding upon any treatment option to understand their prognosis and available treatment options that will be effective for their disease subtype.
 Sadly, this is still not happening.

 For those new to CLL/SLL, here are some primary treatment-related FAQs.

 You can read the original ASH 2021 abstract by Asher Chanan-Khan, MBBS, MD from Mayo Clinic at https://ash.confex.com/ash/2021/webprogram/Paper147955.html.

-It is disappointing to see how little progress has been made to ensure patients being treated in the community setting are getting the best management for their CLL/SLL.
+It is disappointing to see how little progress has been made to ensure those living with CLL/SLL are being treated in non-academic healthcare settings.

 Stay positive and safe.
 We are all part of an excellent organization for hope, help, and education.